Anopheles albimanus: Life cycle

 These mosquitoes undergo holometabolous development, meaning that their life cycle includes egg, larva, pupa, and adult stages.
-There are 4 larval instars in A. albimanus.
+There are four larval instars in A. albimanus.
 The number and maturation success of eggs oviposited depends on the quality and quantity of blood taken by the female.
 Eggs can be laid one by one, or glued together in a mass.
 The habitats that females choose to oviposit in will affect the distribution of larvae.
 If a habitat is seeing an absence of larvae, this may be due to females being selective for locations with richer food sources or protection from predation.
 It could also be because of environmental conditions that would kill the eggs or larvae.

 A. albimanus larvae are able to develop in a wide range of habitats and conditions (i.e. salinity, pollution).
 During the wet season in Central America, larvae are found in rivers, marshes, irrigation canals, and several other water habitats, both permanent and temporary.
 During the dry season, they are found only in permanent water habitats.
 There is a relationship between the presence of A. albimanus larvae and cyanobacteria mats floating on the water.
-This is because the presence of blue-green algae results in an elevated water temperature and less dissolved oxygen.
+This is because the presence of blue-green algae results in an elevated minimum water temperature and less dissolved oxygen.
 Volatile compounds released from the algae attract females, increasing the likelihood of oviposition.
 There is less known about South American populations, but larvae have been found in rice fields and drains.
 In Colombia, larvae are found in sunny habitats, where temperatures are 27 to 30 degrees Celsius.
 Understanding larval habitats and distribution are important in developing control methods for these mosquitoes.

 Disease

-A. albimanus is a medically important species, as it is a key Plasmodium vivax malaria vector; this means that they carry and transmit an organism that causes a disease in another host organism, and usually are not harmed themselves.
+Anopheles albimanus is a medically important species, as it is a key Plasmodium vivax malaria vector; this means that they carry and transmit an organism that causes a disease in another host organism, and usually are not harmed themselves.
 In countries such as Belize, they are considered a secondary vector because they prefer not to enter human homes, and rather, feed on domestic animals.
 However, in other areas where domestic animals are not abundant, and especially regions where indigenous people live, malaria is endemic.
 This is due to large populations of the mosquitoes, as well as poorly built houses.
 Females acquire P. vivax during a blood meal from an infected host.
 The parasite moves to the midgut and reproduces sexually.
 The parasite and the blood itself interact with the lining of the midgut, eliciting stress and digestion responses in the mosquito, as well as immune reactions.
 The parasite must survive these responses in order for the egg to fertilize and form an ookinete.
 The ookinetes then move into the epithelial lining of the midgut to multiply further, resulting in sporozoites.
 These sporozoites travel to the salivary glands, and can then be spread to a new host when a blood meal is taken.
 These changes in the midgut evolved to cope with the invasion of microorganisms, free radical formation, and digestion of the blood meal.